 10 To promote positive images of those with special needs wherever possible.

-11 To ensure the highest level of support possible and inclusive education for all children with special educational needs, ensuring children with SEN engage in activities alongside children who do not have SEN.
+11 To ensure the highest level of support possible and inclusive education for all children with SEND, ensuring children with SEND engage in activities alongside children who do not have SEND.

 13 To monitor and review our practice and provision and, if necessary, make adjustments.

-14 In accordance with the SEN Code of Practice 2014 Bambinos employs systems to support early identification and timely interventions to support children’s learning and development.
+14 In accordance with the SEND Code of Practice 2015 Bambinos employs systems to support early identification and timely interventions to support children’s learning and development.
 We ensure;

 Children are routinely assessed and monitored from their first settling-in session at nursery.
 This includes a baseline assessment being carried out in collaboration with parents/carers and termly assessments thereafter including a child’s Progress Check at age 2 years.
 Progress is monitored and tracked in individual Learning Diaries and this system lends itself very well to early identification of any additional support children may require.

-The nursery collects and analyses cohort data each term which also aids early identification of children who may require additional support by assessing stages of development against the EYFS indicators.
+The nursery collects and analyses progress each term which also aids early identification of children who may require additional support by assessing stages of development against the EYFS indicators.